agarret7/modppl/README.md

 If technology can help you to go home to yourself and take care of your anger, take care of your despair, take care of your loneliness -- if technology helps you to create joyful feelings, happy feelings for yourself and for your loved ones, you can make good use of technology.
 ```

-Fundamentally, this means that this repo is what it could only ever be: a radical experiment at the edge of self-identity and human-computer interaction.
+Fundamentally, this repo is a radical experiment at the edge of self-identity and human-computer interaction.
 I hope it endures as a source of deep reflective questions about the nature of free-will, consciousness, suffering, self/other distinctions, spirituality in a digital age, and emergence.

-# Bootstrapping Native Inference Methods
+## Bootstrapping Native Inference Methods

 Probabilistic programming leads one to construct progressive abstractions that tend toward the Generative Function Interface (GFI) as specified in Marco-Cusumano Towner's thesis.
 I find that the easiest way to tackle developing a bootstrapping system is to start with a hand-crafted implementation of dynamic particle filtering in 2D, and then work backward to make the latent state representation more generic and supportive.
 The 2D loop model provides an extremely versatile grounding for exploring the complex interplay between modeling and inference and so is critical for developing the more reflective abstractions.
 If you work step-by-step you can recover most components if you keep in mind three primitives: "sampling", "weight increments", and "visualization".
 A rough pathway I followed is: